microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 ## Goals

-Continuous integration automation is an integral part of the software development lifecycle intended to reduce errors during build integration and maximize velocity across a dev crew.
+Continuous integration automation is an integral part of the software development lifecycle intended to reduce build integration errors and maximize velocity across a dev crew.
 A robust build automation / validation pipeline will ultimately:

 1. Accelerate team velocity where build automation tool chains(Maven, MSBuild, etc) can run either locally or in a CI Server and continuously report errors.